A night of excessive drinking is often followed by one question the next morning: How can you get rid of a hangover?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-At the same time, consumption of beer and booze slows the release of an antidiuretic hormone (ADH) called vasopressin.
+At the same time, the consumption of beer and booze slows the release of an antidiuretic hormone (ADH) called vasopressin.
 This ADH works with your kidneys to keep your body’s hydration levels balanced.

 - Expands your blood vessels, which can lead to headaches.
 (Headaches are also a byproduct of dehydration.)

 - Irritates the lining of your stomach to bring about a general feeling of queasiness.
-The resulting buildup of stomach acid also can result in you vomiting.
+The resulting buildup of stomach acid also can result in vomiting.

 - Depletes your blood sugar levels to make you feel fatigued and shaky.